A Michigan autumn fires up ALL the senses.

 Dishes in our video featuring pears:

-- Pear-Almond Dutch Baby by Holly Wilson, Bellaire B+B, Bellaire
+- Pear-Almond Dutch Baby by Holly Wilson, Inn at Breezy Hill, Bellaire

 - Pears poached in lavender cardamom syrup, Goldberry Woods, Union Pier